matt-dz/k8s/deguzman-auth/README.md

 # DeGuzman Auth

 Steps to deploy:
-1. Create a MySQL deployment and add the connection string to `env.yaml`
+1. Deploy a PostgreSQL instance.
+2. Deploy a mailserver.
-2. Apply the resources
+2. Apply the resources.